microsoft/RulesEngine/README.md

 Here, *workflowName* is the name of the workflow, which is *Discount* in the above mentioned example.
 And *input* is the object which needs to be checked against the rules,  which itself may consist of a list of class instances.

-The *response* will contain a list of [*RuleResultTree*](https://github.com/asulwer/RulesEngine/wiki/Getting-Started#ruleresulttree) which gives information if a particular rule passed or failed.
+The *response* will contain a list of [*RuleResultTree*](https://github.com/asulwer/RulesEngine/blob/main/src/RulesEngine/Models/RuleResultTree.cs) which gives information if a particular rule passed or failed.

-_Note: A detailed example showcasing how to use Rules Engine is explained in [Getting Started page](https://github.com/asulwer/RulesEngine/wiki/Getting-Started) of [Rules Engine Wiki](https://github.com/asulwer/RulesEngine/wiki)._

 _A demo app for the is available at [this location](https://github.com/asulwer/RulesEngine/tree/main/demo)._